-- (a) The municipal manager shall ensure that the municipality maintains an asset identification system which shall be operated in conjunction with its computerised fixed asset register.
-(Bytes system). - (b) The identification system shall be determined by the municipal manager, acting in consultation with the CFO and other directors, and shall comply with any legal prescriptions, as well as any recommendations of the Auditor-General as indicated in the municipality's audit report(s), and shall be decided upon within the context of the municipality's budgetary and human resources. - (c) Every director shall ensure that the asset identification system approved for the municipality is scrupulously applied in respect of all fixed assets controlled or used by the department in question. - (d) A fixed assets and inventory register should be maintained, and all fixed assets should be uniquely numbered for reference to the fixed assets register. - (e) The Municipality should hold title to all assets.
+(a) The municipal manager shall ensure that the municipality maintains an asset identification system which shall be operated in conjunction with its computerised fixed asset register.
+(Bytes system).

+(b) The identification system shall be determined by the municipal manager, acting in consultation with the CFO and other directors, and shall comply with any legal prescriptions, as well as any recommendations of the Auditor-General as indicated in the municipality's audit report(s), and shall be decided upon within the context of the municipality's budgetary and human resources.

+(c) Every director shall ensure that the asset identification system approved for the municipality is scrupulously applied in respect of all fixed assets controlled or used by the department in question.

+(d) A fixed assets and inventory register should be maintained, and all fixed assets should be uniquely numbered for reference to the fixed assets register.